-My favorite combo is simply shrimp and pork, with garlic chive, shitake mushrooms, soy sauce, sesame oil and starch.
+My favorite dumpling filling combo is simply shrimp and ground pork, with garlic chive, soy sauce, a little salt, and sesame oil.
 Delish!
-I've experimented with lots of optional add-ins and didn't find them to be worth the extra effort.

 Filling directions: Mix all filling ingredients together in a large bowl.
 This can be done up to a day ahead of time and stored covered in the fridge.